0xHillside/0xHillside.github.io/_posts/2024-09-17-Pagers-exploding-due-to-cyber-attack-Elaborate-Espionage-or-CyberPunk-Dystopia.md

-## Intermission
-Now that the pagers are out of the way, lets move on to the next topic at hand. muh fucken BATTERIES

 ## What are lithium ion batteries and how are they involved?
 Lithium-ion batteries are rechargeable and used in many devices like phones and laptops.
 They work by moving tiny particles called lithium ions between two parts inside the battery